North Dakota Recording Laws: Consent Rules and Penalties

 Can I Record My Doctor in North Dakota?

 Yes, you can record medical appointments you attend.
-This can be helpful for:
+Many patients find this helpful for:

 - Documenting informed consent discussions